 As a system administrator, there are many situations in which you want to find the user’s last logon date and time.
-You may probably want to audit an user activity or gather all the inactive users in Active Directory over a period of time etc.
+You may probably want to audit any activity or gather all the inactive users in Active Directory over a period of time, etc.

-Method 1 – Find User Last logon time using Active Directory
+Method 1: Find the user’s logon time in Active Directory

-Finding the last logon time of an user is pretty simple using Active Directory.
+Finding the last logon time of a user is pretty simple using Active Directory.

 • Login to a Domain Controller.